kodarn/Sparsnas/README.md

 ```
 Well, yes, we have one hit in the last 'Fixed' column.
 If we now make the following assumptions:
     * That column (at least at those positions) also starts with 0x000.
-    * Repeating sequencies indicates a rolling XOR-key, where we have a shorter key compared to the longer data to be scrambled.
+    * Repeating sequences indicates a rolling XOR-key, where we have a shorter key compared to the longer data to be scrambled.

 Lets measure the byte-distance:
 ```